0xflux/ZestyChips/readme.md

 docker build -t simap .

-Note, you may get an error regarding `go mod download`, that is fine - currently no dependancies, but leaving in for future proofing just in case.

-5. Run the Docker container:
+5. Run (and enter) the container:

-docker run -p 143:143 simap
+docker run -p 143:143 -it simap

+6. Further Docker controls

+Thereafter use `docker stop (container name)` and `docker start (container name)` to use the same container as above.
+To find containers use `docker ps -a`

 ## Step 2 - Set environment variables